Pod Point

 PPC-17

-Charger shows 'Phase Imbalance' or 'Phase Loss' (on 3‑phase Pod Point models), charging reduced or disabled
+Charger displays 'Phase Imbalance' or 'Phase Loss' (on 3‑phase Pod Point models), resulting in reduced or disabled charging.

 Phase Loss / Phase Imbalance Detection